Samih Sawiris: Education and career

-In 2011 he took a 12.5% stake in Swiss football club FC Luzern.
+In 2011, he took a 12.5% stake in Swiss football club FC Luzern.
 In 2017, he invested in Bidroom, a membership-based online hotel booking platform.

 In December 2019, he acquired Thomas Cook (Germany) through his Raiffeisen Touristik (RT) Group, which he had bought 74.9% of its shares back in 2014.

+In December 2021, Sawiris stepped down as chairman of Orascom Development Holding and transferred his duties to his son, Naguib Samih Sawiris.

 Personal life

 Sawiris became a Montenegrin citizen in 2011.
 He is Coptic Christian.